Class 7A blog: Boys basketball standings, news

-Here are Class 7A standings for boys basketball with commentary on where things might be headed in each region with less than two weeks left in the regular season.
+Here are Class 7A standings for boys basketball with commentary on where things might be headed in each region as of Feb.
+1, less than two weeks before region tournaments.

-In the latest news, No 8 Newton beat No. 2 Grayson on Tuesday night while No. 1 Wheeler beat No. 9 Cherokee in games top-10 teams.
+In recent news, Westlake is making a move in Region 2.
+The Lions, who were 7-12 at one point, beat Carrollton 58-51 on Tuesday and can win the regular-season region title by winning out.
+That would entail beating No. 6 Pebblebrook for a second time.

+It’s also looking like Denmark or Lambert will finish first in Region 6, the big news being that it’s almost certainly not going to be preseason favorite Milton, which lost tight games to the Forsyth County pair last week.

 Region tournaments determine seeds for the state tournament, which begins Feb.
 21. The GHSA brackets show that the first round will pair regions 1 vs. 2, 3 vs. 4, 5 vs. 6 and 7 vs 8.

+Region 1: The best race in Class 7A lives here as three teams have two regions losses.
+Lowndes upset Valdosta 60-60 at Valdosta on Saturday (upset simply because it was on the road and Valdosta had won the first meeting a week earlier).
+Now, Lowndes plays at home Friday against Camden County.
+Valdosta plays (and is almost certain to defeat) last-place Colquitt County on Monday.
+So the Lowndes-Camden winner is expected to finish tied with Valdosta.
+Valdosta has split with both teams.
+We’re checking with region officials on the tiebreaker and the region-tournament bracket format.
+Regardless, the region tournament should be pretty fun.

-Region 1: Good race here, though none of the teams is ranked or seriously viewed as a threat statewide.
-Valdosta beat Camden County 77-62 on Friday to forge a tie for first place that might remain until the tournament as the two don’t meet again in the regular season.
-Valdosta also beat Lowndes 62-48 on Saturday.
-But Lowndes remains alive and plays at Valdosta on Saturday and home against Camden on Feb.
-3. Lowndes and Valdosta, both better known for their football programs, each won basketball region titles last season - Lowndes in 7A, Valdosta in 6A.
+Lowndes beat Valdosta 60-50 at Valdosta on Saturday.
+Lowndes and Valdosta, both better known for their football programs, each won basketball region titles last season - Lowndes in 7A, Valdosta in 6A.
 Camden won a basketball region title in 2020.

 |Team